The Best 7 SaaS Pricing Models out there + Great Examples

 Pros Basic is always free Pricing

 - It encourages use.
-If free, why not try it?
+If it’s free, why not try it?

-- It encourages use.
-Once the product is free and the customers are satisfied, then the frequency of use of the product will increase.
-Customers who use the product regularly are loyal customers.
-Therefore it is possible to offer them additional products, services, or features for an extra cost.
+- Once the product is free and customers are satisfied, the frequency of use will increase.
+Customers who use the product regularly become loyal customers.
+Therefore, it is possible to offer them additional products, services, or features for an extra cost.

 - Free advertising.
-Free products are passed on by word of mouth more easily.
+Free products are more easily shared by word of mouth.
 Customers are happy that it’s free and tend to recommend it to friends and colleagues.

 Cons Basic is always free Pricing

-- In a perfect world, customers will always be loyal.
-But we are not in a perfect world.
-There is no guarantee that they will remain loyal even though the product was offered for free.
+- In a perfect world, customers would always be loyal.
+But we do not live in a perfect world.
+There is no guarantee that they will remain loyal, even if the product was offered for free.
 Customers will try to switch to another free competitor if they need to upgrade.

 - We leave money on the table.
-Some customers were willing to pay for the base product.
+Some customers are willing to pay for the base product.

 - It’s hard to go back.
-If you want to start asking customers to pay for the base product, some customers will find a lot of resistance and will try to move on to competitors.
+If you want to start asking customers to pay for the base product, some will resist and try to move on to competitors.

 - It’s expensive for the SaaS company.
 The company pays for the customers.
-Well, it’s good that we have Venture capital funds no 🙂
+Well, it’s good that we have venture capital funds, right?

 SaaS Pricing Model 7: Usage-Based Pricing